Expand description

 After calling this function, the raw pointer is owned by the resulting

-destructor will call the destructor of
+Box.
+Specifically, the Box destructor will call the destructor of

-and free the allocated memory.
+T and free the allocated memory.
 For this to be safe, the memory must

-have been allocated in accordance with the memory layout used by Box
+have been allocated in accordance with the memory layout used by Box.

 Safety

-must point to a memory block currently allocated byalloc
+ptrmust point to a memory block currently allocated byalloc.- The layout used to allocate

-must exactly match the return value ofLayout::for_value
+ptrmust exactly match the return value ofLayout::for_value. ptrmust point to an initializedT.

 sourcepub fn into_raw_with_allocator(b: Self) -> (*mut T, A)